CFA19SCM95L/CS525/Assignment1/README.txt

  	 - Using fwrite() function, we Write the data to the appropriate location
 	 - Store into the memPage passed in the paramter.

-//14. writeCurrentBlock (SM_FileHandle *fHandle, SM_PageHandle memPage)
-//        The functions writes a page to disk using the current position
-//        The writeBlock() function is called, starting from the current position with the specified file and page handle

 14. writeCurrentBlock (SM_FileHandle *fHandle, SM_PageHandle memPage)
 	Write a page to disk as using the current position call writeBlock() function with pageNum = current page position as the paramter.

-//15. appendEmptyBlock (SM_FileHandle *fHandle)
-//        The function will add an empty block to the end of the block.
-Increases the number of pages in the file by one.
-//        The new last page should be filled with zero bytes.
-//        Checking whether the fHandle and the file itself is void or not in which case an empty block will not be appended. //RC_FILE_NOT_FOUND is returned.
-//        A new page is created.
-//        Pointer is moved to the end if the file.
-//        The empty block is written.
-//        Total no. of pages and current position is updated.
-//        Page is deallocated using free();

 15. appendEmptyBlock (SM_FileHandle *fHandle)
 	Create an empty block(size = Page_Size)